Joyce Manor (album): Remix (2021)

 To mark its tenth anniversary, the band released a remixed edition of the album, overseen by Estrada.
 The band had long expressed reservations about the original sound, noting that the songs' brisk tempos and the drum tone often buried finer details in the mix.
 In a 2012 interview, Johnson critiqued the digital and analog combination: "I really wish we would have done all digital or all tape because it sounds unlike any other recording I’ve ever heard—maybe not in a good way.
 Maybe there is a reason other records don’t sound like that.
 It’s really unnerving that some of it has this warmth and some of it doesn’t."
 The updated release strips away drum effects, corrects phasing issues on the guitars, among several other alterations.
 According to Ebert, the aim was not to replace the original recording, but to enhance its clarity and fidelity.
 Music critic Ian Cohen described the result as "one of the most radical remasters" he had heard.

+Composition

+"Orange Julius", the minute-long album opener, introduces a manic, dissonant style with bashing chords and a menacing tone, which Barry Johnson described as a revenge fantasy told from the perspective of a shy, bullied girl.
+"Constant Headache"'s melody was inspired by the Human League's "Don't You Want Me Baby".

+Artwork

+The album's cover art is a vintage photograph depicting a group of children.
+The image was discovered among old family photographs recovered by Johnson’s grandfather during a visit to his former home in England.
+The photograph appealed to the band because of its striking composition and direct eye contact from the center child, which they felt evoked the aesthetic of British album covers by artists such as the Smiths, as well as elements of punk and hardcore imagery.
+Designer Scott Arnold assisted with layout, drawing inspiration from Blue Note jazz album covers, including the use of formal typography, serial numbers, and the placement of the track listing on the front cover.